nehachede/nehachede.github.io/_projects/5-genre-imdb-eda.md

 ### Approach
 To understand how film characteristics influence audience reception, we analyzed IMDb data using a combination of exploratory data analysis, statistical aggregation, and regression modeling.
 The goal was to move beyond simple descriptive trends and identify how genre, runtime, and time period interact to shape movie ratings.

-Due to the large number of unique genre combinations, analysis was restricted to the top five most frequent genres which represent both dominant categories and meaningful hybrid forms:
+Due to the large number of unique genre combinations, analysis was restricted to the top five most frequent genres which represent both dominant categories and meaningful hybrid forms - <i>Drama, Documentary, Comedy, Comedy-Drama, Drama-Romance</i>.
-- Drama
-- Documentary
-- Comedy
-- Comedy-Drama
-- Drama-Romance

 We perfomed Exploratory Data Analysis (EDA) to understand distributional and tempporal patterns in the data.
 - Documentaries achieved the highest median ratings (~7.2–7.5), consistently outperforming all other genres across time